 There is no one way to be an archaeologist.
-Some of the typical routes include pursuing careers in academia or cultural resource management; however, archaeologists can also pursue careers in various government bodies, museums, non-governmental organizations, and more.
-It’s important to consider what kinds of career trajectories you’re open to and what piques your interest.
+Some of the typical routes include pursuing careers in academia or cultural resource management; however, archaeologists can also pursue careers in various government bodies, museums, and non-governmental organizations.
+Increasingly, there are archaeologists that choose day jobs or other careers outside of archaeology and find other ways to engage in the field It’s important to consider what kinds of career trajectories you’re open to and what piques your interest.

 Question 3.
 How do I get there?

 Once you have an idea about the first two questions, you need to figure out how to get there.
 Usually, this entails building a combination of functional knowledge and practical experience, which will be detailed later.

 For example, if you decide that you want to be an archaeologist that focuses on GIS (geographic information systems) then you probably should start by building your knowledge through taking classes in GIS and you could build your practical experience by participating on an excavation as a GIS technician.